KeyboardKit/website/collections/_posts/2025/2025-07-16-evolving-keyboardkit-a-unified-sdk-for-a-better-future.md

 ## Timeline

-The SDK unification will be part of KeyboardKit 10, which will aim to release in the end of Q3.
+This unification will be part of KeyboardKit 10, which will aim to release in the end of Q3.
 This major version will follow the same well-organized release structure as previous versions.

-## Community and Support

-This transition represents our commitment to the KeyboardKit community.
-We're not just changing how we organize code; we're drastically improving the library based on your feedback.

 ## Conclusion